FocusOnFoundationsNonprofit/public-corpus-tools/docs/codeindex/all_source_defs_docstrings_dev.md

     :param heading: The markdown heading to process.
 Default is "### qa".
     :return: The relative file path of the new file with propagated fields.
     """
+def select_blocks_top_stars(blocks_list, num_blocks=5):
+    """
+    Selects the top num_blocks from the list based on stars count, with timestamp as a tiebreaker.
+    Blocks with no stars or equal stars are sorted by earliest timestamp.

+    :param blocks_list: list of text blocks to process
+    :param num_blocks: int, number of top blocks to return
+    :return: list of the top num_blocks blocks sorted by stars (desc) and timestamp (asc)
+    """
+    def get_block_sort_values(block):
+def create_qa_top_stars_file(qa_file_path, suffix_new="_qa-topstars", num_blocks=5):
+    """
+    Creates a new file with the top num_blocks from the list of blocks based on the number of stars.
+    """
+def create_transcript_top_stars_file(qa_top_stars_file_path, suffix_orig="_vrb", suffix_new="_vrb-topstars", debug=False):
+    """
+    Creates a new transcript file containing only the speaker segments related to the top-starred QA pairs.

+    :param qa_top_stars_file_path: string, path to the QA top stars file
+    :param suffix_orig: string, suffix of the original transcript file
+    :param suffix_new: string, suffix for the new transcript file
+    :param debug: boolean, if True prints debug information
+    :return: string, path to the newly created transcript file
+    """
+def mtest_create_top_stars_files_single():
 ### BLOCK VALIDATION (594 tokens)
 def validate_stars(stars_str):
 def validate_topics(topics_str):